(France, 1912 – 1979)

 Boccara Gallery is pleased to present “The Great Waterfall”, a major work of René Perrot.
 This unique tapestry is one of the largest and most beautiful Aubusson tapestries.
 It is currently preserved in perfect condition in the Boccara collection.

-René Perrot was a student at the National School of Decorative Arts between 1932 and 1936 and began as a poster artist but ceased his activity during World War II.
+René Perrot was a student at the National School of Decorative Arts in Paris between 1932 and 1936 and began as a poster artist but his activity was interrupted during World War II.

 From 1932, he became interested in wall art decoration after meeting Jean Lurçat.
 René Perrot is the inventor of a wall decoration process, nitrogravure on Comblanchien stone.

-At the end of the war, he learned the profession of cardboard maker in Felletin, then in Aubusson in Creuse.
+At the end of the war, he learned the profession of cartoon designer in Felletin, then in Aubusson in Creuse.

-From 1945, he devoted himself to tapestry, and from 1946 participated in the first exhibition of French tapestry at the Museum of Modern Art in Paris.
-It will produce more than 500 cartons, executed by great factories, Rivière des Borderies, Ateliers Pinton, Tapisserie d’Aubusson.
-He continued all his life to engrave, on wood and in etching, and was also a recognized ceramist.
+From 1945, he fully devoted himself to tapestry, and from 1946 on participated in annual exhibition of French tapestry at the Museum of Modern Art in Paris.
+He produced more than 500 cartoons, executed by the great tapestry manufactures, Rivière des Borderies, Ateliers Pinton, Tapisserie d’Aubusson.
+He continued all his life to engrave, on wood and in etching, and was also a recognized ceramicist.